clux/probes.hugo/content/post/2019-06-04-towards-a-generic-kube-client.md

 There is a new required trait `KubeObject` to deal with, but this has an automatic blanket implementation this for `K = Object<P, U>`.

 ### client-go semantics
-While it might not seem like it with all this talk about generics, we are actually trying to model things a little closer to `client-go` and internal kube `apimachinery` (insofar as it makes sense).
+While it might not seem like it with all this talk about generics; we are actually trying to model things a little closer to `client-go` and internal kube `apimachinery` (insofar as it makes sense).

 Just have a look at how `client-go` presents [Pod objects](https://github.com/kubernetes/client-go/blob/7b18d6600f6b0022e31c46b46875beffd85cc71a/kubernetes/typed/core/v1/pod.go#L39-L50) or [Deployment objects](https://github.com/kubernetes/client-go/blob/e65ca70987a6941be583f205696e0b1b7da82002/kubernetes/typed/extensions/v1beta1/deployment.go#L39-L53).
 There's already a pretty clear overlap with the above signatures.

 Maybe you are in the camp with `Bryan Liles`, who said that ["client-go is not for mortals"](https://youtu.be/Rbe0eNXqCoA?t=563) during his kubecon 2019 keynote.
-It's certainly a large library (sitting at ~80k lines of mostly go), but amongst the [chunks of intermixed cruft and useful code](https://godoc.org/k8s.io/client-go/tools/cache), it does embed a bunch of [really interesting patterns](https://godoc.org/k8s.io/client-go/util/retry#RetryOnConflict).
+It's certainly a large library (sitting at ~80k lines of mostly go), but amongst the [somewhat cruft-filled chunks](https://godoc.org/k8s.io/client-go/tools/cache), it does embed some [really interesting patterns](https://godoc.org/k8s.io/client-go/util/retry#RetryOnConflict) to consider.

-At any rate, the terminology in this library should now be a lot more familiar now that we're trying use ideas from `client-go`, follow the [api-concepts](https://kubernetes.io/docs/reference/using-api/api-concepts/) better, and take inspiration from frameworks [kubebuilder](https://book.kubebuilder.io/).
+The terminology in this library should therefore be a lot more familiar now.
+Not only are we trying to use ideas from `client-go`, we follow the [api-concepts](https://kubernetes.io/docs/reference/using-api/api-concepts/) better, and take inspiration from frameworks such as [kubebuilder](https://book.kubebuilder.io/).
 That said, we are inevitably going to hit some walls when kubernetes isn't as generic as we inadvertently promised it to be.

 But delay that sad tale; let's look at how to use the `Api`: